Rumbula massacre: Location

-Rumbula was a small railway station 12 km south of Riga, the capital and major city of Latvia, which was connected with Daugavpils, the second largest city in Latvia, by the rail line along the north side of the Daugava river.
+At the time, Rumbula was a small railway station 12 km south of Riga, the capital and major city of Latvia, which was connected with Daugavpils, the second largest city in Latvia, by the rail line along the north side of the Daugava river.
 Located on a hill about 250 m from the station, the massacre site was a "rather open and accessible place".
 The view was blocked by vegetation, but the sound of gunfire would have been audible from the station grounds.
 The area lay between the rail line and the Riga-Daugavpils highway, with the rail line to the north of the highway.
 Rumbula was part of a forest and swamp area known in Latvian as Vārnu mežs, which means Crow Forest in English.
-The sounds of gun fire could be heard from the highway.
+The sounds of gunfire could be heard from the highway.
 The German occupation authorities carried out a number of other massacres on the north bank of the Daugava in the Rumbula vicinity.
 The soil was sandy and it was easy to dig graves.
 While the surrounding pine woods were sparse, there was a heavily forested area in the center which became the execution site.
-The rail line and highway made it easy to move the victims in from Riga (it had to be within walking distance of the Riga Ghetto on the southeast side of the city), as well as transport the murderers and their arms.
+The rail line and highway made it easy to move the victims in from Riga (it had to be within walking distance of the Riga Ghetto on the southeast side of the city), as well as transport the shooters and their weapons.

-The Holocaust in Latvia
+Holocaust

-The Holocaust in Latvia began on June 22, 1941, when the German army invaded the Soviet Union, including the Baltic States of Lithuania, Latvia, and Estonia that had been recently occupied by Soviet forces following a period of independence after World War I. Murders of Jews, Communists, and others began almost immediately, perpetrated by German death squads known as Einsatzgruppen (which can be translated as "Special Task Groups" or "Special Assignment Groups"), and also other organizations, including the German Security Police (Sicherheitspolizei or SiPo) and the Security Service of the SS (Sicherheitsdienst or SD).
-The first murders were on the night of June 23, 1941, in the town of Grobina, near Liepāja, where Sonderkommando 1a members murdered six Jews in the church cemetery.
+The Holocaust in Latvia began on June 22, 1941, when the German army invaded the Soviet Union, including the Baltic States of Lithuania, Latvia, and Estonia that had been recently occupied by Soviet forces following a period of independence after World War I. Murders of Jews, Communists, and others began almost immediately, perpetrated by German death squads known as Einsatzgruppen (which can be translated as "Special Task Groups" or "Special Assignment Groups"), and also the German Security Police (Sicherheitspolizei or SiPo) and the Security Service of the SS (Sicherheitsdienst or SD).
+The first killings were on the night of June 23, 1941, in the town of Grobin near Liepāja, where Sonderkommando 1a members murdered six Jews in the church cemetery.
 The Nazi occupiers were also aided by a unit of native Latvians known as the Arājs Commando, and at least to some extent by Latvian auxiliary police.

-Involvement of local population
+Involvement of locals

-The Nazis wished to make it appear as if the local populations of Latvians were responsible for the murders of the Jews.
-They attempted, without much success, to stir up local deadly riots, known as "pogroms", against the Jews.
-They spread rumors that Jews were responsible for widespread arson and other crimes, and even reported the same to their superiors.
-This policy of incitement to what the Nazis called "self-cleansing actions" was acknowledged to be a failure by Franz Walter Stahlecker, who, as chief of Einsatzgruppe A, was the Nazis' main killing expert in the Baltic states.
+The Nazis wished to make it appear as if the local populations of Latvians were responsible for killing the Jews.
+They attempted, without much success, to stir up pogroms against the Jews.
+They spread rumors that Jews were responsible for widespread arson and other crimes, and also reported this to their superiors.
+This policy of incitement to what the Nazis called "self-cleansing actions" was a failure acknowledged by Franz Walter Stahlecker, who, as chief of Einsatzgruppe A, was the Nazis' main killing expert in the Baltic states.